IU (entertainer): Endorsements

 In April 2022, IU was selected as an advertising model by Woori Financial Group, owner of one of the four largest banks in South Korea, for her influence across various generations.
 That same month, the MAU (monthly active users) using its services increased by 100,000, reaching 5.8 million users.
-The next month, it exceed 6 million users, for an increase of about 500,000.
+The next month, it exceeded 6 million users, an increase of about 500,000.
 A spokesperson of Woori said that they believed it was an effect of IU's endorsement.
 Other endorsements include S-Oil, Homeplus, Nongshim's products, fast-food chain Mexicana Chicken, and Jeju Samdasoo and Binggrae Banana Flavored Milk both in mid-2020.
 In November 2014, HiteJinro announced that IU had become the spokesperson for Chamisul soju.
 They renewed a contract with her in December 2015.
+In April 2024, Estée Lauder announced IU as its first Korean global brand ambassador.

+She was the female model with the most advertising appearances on television in 2024, starring in commercials for 13 different brands.